What is Gastroesophageal Reflux Disease?

-- Other factors that may contribute to GORD are fatty foods, smoking, chocolate, caffeine, alcohol, obesity and pregnancy.
+- Other factors that may contribute to GORD are; fatty foods, smoking, chocolate, caffeine, alcohol, obesity and pregnancy.

 How does gastroesophageal reflux surgery work?

-The second part of the gastroesophageal reflux surgery operation is called Nissen 360° Fundoplication.
+The second part of gastroesophageal reflux surgery is called Nissen 360° Fundoplication.
 Basically this means creating a new valve, by wrapping the upper part of the stomach around the lower end of the oesophagus, to prevent abnormal reflux.
 This is the standard operation which can be done via keyhole surgery.

-The gastroesophageal reflux surgery procedure is performed under general anaesthetic.
+Gastroesophageal reflux surgery procedure is performed under general anaesthetic.
 A needle is passed through the abdominal wall and gas is introduced to distend the abdomen.
 At least five small incisions are made to allow the instruments and camera to be passed into the abdominal cavity to perform the operation.

 During the operation, the wide opening of the diaphragm is narrowed by stitches (repair of the hiatus hernia), and the lower end of the oesophagus is pulled down and secured in the abdomen by a wrap of the stomach around the lower oesophagus.